department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-process/claim-types/reopened-claim.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-You can file a reopened claim for a benefit that VA previously denied if a year has passed since your claim was denied and you did not appeal that decision.
-However, VA cannot reopen a claim without new and material evidence.

-&quot;New evidence&quot; is information about the claimed benefit that the VA has not previously considered.

-&quot;Material evidence&quot; is information that is relevant to and has direct bearing on the specific claimed benefit.
+If you've had a claim for disability benefits denied in the past, you can file a reopened claim to get a new decision *if*:
+- Your claim was denied at least 1 or more years ago, **and**
+- You didn't file an appeal at that time, **and**
+- You have new evidence (new supporting documents like doctor's reports or medical test results) that we haven't seen before and that's directly related to your claim

 **Example:**<br>
 A Veteran was treated several times during service for pain in his right elbow.
-He filed a claim for service connection, but his claim wasn’t granted because when the Veteran was examined the VA doctor didn’t find a problem.
-Two years later, the Veteran’s elbow was x-rayed by his private physician.
-His doctor found arthritis.
-The Veteran applied to reopen his VA claim, sending in his private doctor’s exam results -- new and material evidence.
-Because the recent exam suggested his current elbow pain was an after-effect of his in-service elbow problems, VA reopened his claim.
+He filed a claim for disability benefits, but his claim wasn’t granted because, when the Veteran was examined, the VA doctor didn’t find a problem.

+Then, 2 years later, the Veteran’s non-VA doctor x-rayed his elbow and found signs of arthritis (a painful swelling and sometimes wearing down of a joint).
+The Veteran applied to reopen his VA claim.
+He sent his doctor’s exam and X-ray results as new evidence related to the claim.
+Because the recent exam showed his current elbow pain was likely an after-effect of his in-service elbow problems, we reopened his claim.

 </div>
 </div>